saifulaija/sports-academy-client/README.md

 * Any Instructor can input their classes
 * It has a Admin dashboard for their maintainance the website activities
 # Technology:
-* Axios, Tanstack Query, SWiper, Stripe etc
+* Html, CSS, JavaScript, ReactJs, Tailwind, MongoDB, NodeJs, Express, Firebase, Axios, Tanstack Query, SWiper, Stripe etc
 # Website Live Link
 [https://assignment-12-new-firebase.web.app/]

+# Instructor Email:test@test.compact
+# Instructor Password: A@183577